 And more importantly how to we allow sales teams to sell more without depending in 1:1 increases in operational and legal resource spending?

 And this is what Agreemint solves.

-By allowing users to set weight values to key items in a contract, both internally or in external communications, it can drastically speed up operational flows in getting a contract signed.
-And doing so in a clever easy to use (drag drop ) style interface, Agreemint can capture patterns for an engaging and always learning smart assistant technology.
+By allowing users to set weight values to key items in a contract, both for internal or external communications, this can drastically speed up operational flows in contracting.
+And by doing so in a intuitive way (drag drop interface), Agreemint can capture behavior patterns as a tailored AI valued assistant.

-Figuratively, we are taking the market back to the clarity and speed of that old handshake and look in the eye.
+Figuratively, we are taking the market back to the speed of that old handshake and look in the eye.

-So with the little in our pockets, big ambitions, and a few burritos later, Agreemint was born.
+So with the little in our pockets, big ambitions, and a few soylents later, Agreemint was born.

 P eople buy from people.
 This happens in both products purchases or with a new person deciding to join a company.